 - Handle targeted individuals that temporarily access their own network.

-- Adjust or even suspend collection activities as the person of interest crosses jurisdictional boundaries.
+- Transfer, exchange or even suspend collection activities as the person of interest crosses jurisdictional boundaries.

-Because of the sensitive nature of lawful intercept, there are basic requirements which need to be met.
+Because of the sensitive nature, there are basic lawful intercept security, requirements, constraints and provisions which need to be met.

 - Access Control: Only authorized entities should be allowed to access collected information.
 Also, there may be restrictions on WHAT information is to be passed to the LEA (for example, only the caller information).
 Finally, undelivered information must be kept in such a way that if power is lost, that information is destroyed.